The following benefit changes are set to take effect during 2018-2019. Some may be subject to change or approval.

 There will be no new claims allowed for Tax Credits from 1 February 2019.
 If you are already claiming Child Tax Credit you could have Working Tax Credit added to your award and vice versa but if you don't have an existing tax credit award you will have to claim Universal Credit instead.

-Due to there being no new claims to Child Tax Credit from 1 February 2019, a child element has been added to Pension Credit for any claimants responsible for a child and not already in receipt of Child Tax Credit.
+Due to there being no new claims to Child Tax Credit from 1 February 2019, a child element has been added to Pension Credit for any claimants responsible for a child and not already in receipt of tax credits.

 From 15 May 2019 the age rules for entitlement to Pension Credit guarantee element are changing for couples.
 Couples used to qualify when the eldest partner reached pension credit age but from 15 May couples will not qualify until both partners are pension credit age.
-This means 'mixed age' couples, where one is under and one is over pension credit age, will have to claim Universal Credit instead and face a significant loss in benefit.
+This means 'mixed age' couples, where one is under and one is over pension credit age, will have to claim working age benefits - which in most cases means Universal Credit - instead and face a significant loss in benefit.